 Domestic violence is something that can't be ignored when we talk about relationship issues.
 If you are the victim of domestic violence, your safety is the most important thing.
 Contact https://www.thehotline.org via their online chat option or call 1−800−799−7233 for help.

 How to talk to kids about divorce

-While difficult, it's inevitable that you'll have to talk to your children about your divorce.
-You don't have to go into depth; use child-friendly language when explaining the facts of the situation.
-Assure your children that everything will be okay and that they are loved.
-Additionally, make sure that you don't say anything negative about your ex-spouse when you're talking to your kids about the separation.
-Even if the relationship left off on a bad note, remember that this person was a part of your child's life.
+It's inevitable that you'll have to talk to your children about your divorce.
+You don't have to go into depth about your grievances.
+Use child-friendly language when explaining the facts of the situation.
+Assure your children that even though things are changing, they will be okay and that they are loved.
+Additionally, make sure that you don't express negative opinions about your spouse when you're talking to your kids about the separation.
+Even if the relationship ended on a bad note, remember that this person will always be a part of your child's life.

 Get help with your divorce

 Getting a divorce is a highly emotional experience.
 If you are thinking about splitting up with your significant other, it might be helpful to get counseling together first.
 You might try to repair the relationship, or you may pursue divorce counseling to ensure that things go as smoothly as possible.
 A professional counselor can help you work through everything that comes with divorce and give you emotional support as you go through this difficult time.